-Your Physics degree programme will comprise core modules, compulsory modules, elective modules, laboratory work, project work, and collaborative group work.
+Your Physics degree programme will comprise core modules, compulsory modules, elective modules, laboratory work, project work, and collaborative group work1.
 The core modules are largely common for most Physics degree programmes and include mathematics, mechanics, vibrations and waves, electromagnetism, optics, thermodynamics, statistical physics, relativity, quantum physics, atomic, nuclear and particle physics, and solid state physics.
-The majority of the core modules are taught in Years 1 & 2.
-In Year 3 of the BSc programme alongside your core and compulsory modules you are free to choose from a wide range of elective modules, reflecting the diverse research specialisms of the Department.
-You will therefore have the opportunity to either specialise in a specific area of Physics, or receive a broader Physics education.
-In your final year, you will also carry out a major project under supervision with one of our world-leading research groups.
+The majority of the core modules are taught in Years 1 and 2.
+In Years 3 and 4 of the MSci programme you are free to choose from a wide range of elective modules, reflecting the diverse research specialisms of the Department.
+You will therefore have the opportunity to either specialise in a specific area of Physics, or receive a broad Physics education up to Master's level standard (FHEQ Level 7).
+In your final year, you will also undertake a substantial research project in association with one of our world-leading research groups.

 Throughout your physics degree, you are also provided with the opportunity to develop a broad range of professional skills to prepare you for the world outside of university.
 Demand for our graduates is high; they are much sought after for their analytical and problem-solving skills.
 In general, about half of those who graduate go on to study further at postgraduate level, such as MSc or PhD degrees whether in the UK or abroad.
-Others gain employment in a wide range of graduate destinations ranging from traditional 'technical' industries, such as oil and gas, to telecommunications, business consultancy, banking, finance, and the public sector such as education, health, or defence.
-Whether you're sure what you want to do after graduation, or if you simply have no idea at this stage, this physics degree will keep your career options open.
+Others gain employment in a wide range of graduate destinations ranging from traditional 'technical' industries, such as oil

-&lt;sup>1 Core modules are those which serve a fundamental role within the curriculum, and for which achievement of the credits for that module is essential for the achievement of the target award.
+1 Core modules are those which serve a fundamental role within the curriculum, and for which achievement of the credits for that module is essential for the achievement of the target award.
 Core modules must therefore be taken and passed in order to achieve that named award.
 Compulsory modules are those which are designated as necessary to be taken as part of the programme syllabus.
 Compulsory modules can be compensated.
 Elective modules are those which are in the same subject area as the field of study and are offered to students in order to offer an element of choice in the curriculum and from which students are able to select.
 Elective modules can be compensated.